AidanG1/stat413-boxoffice/README.md

 python boxoffice/analysis/deadpool_graph.py
 ```

+# Exploring the database
+Go to this website: https://sqliteviewer.app .
+Follow the instructions within the website to upload the database file.
+This file can be found in the stat413-boxoffice/boxoffice/db/data directory.

+### Data Folder
+This box folder in the cloud has the data -> https://rice.app.box.com/folder/284200986903

 # Committing
 This repository is using pre-commit.
 This means that sometimes your commits will fail due to formatting issues.
 Do not worry, the code automatically formats itself.
 Just re-add the files and commit again.

-### Data Folder
-This folder has the data -> https://rice.app.box.com/folder/284200986903

 # Advanced
 To update the data_link in the data_link.txt file, use these instructions: https://joelgrayson.com/software/box-download-link-generator